Augmented and virtual reality in London

 3. Consumers of the future

-AR is predicted to add £1.3bn to UK GDP by 2030.[2]
 Global brands, such as Adidas, Samsung and L’Oreal come to London to work with the likes of Pebbles Studio, which specialises in 360-degree VR, experimental advertising, AR experiences and 3D animation.

 Shops are providing experiences that allow consumers to try their products virtually or experiment with technology.
-London is the perfect testbed for companies to trial new technologies, with a digitally-savvy and diverse customer base.
+London is the perfect testbed for companies to trial new technologies, with a digitally savvy and diverse customer base.

 Harrods launched AR-powered Christmas window displays in 2021, and Marks & Spencer launched an AR shopping app for its Westfield London store, which allows customers to find the product they're looking for in-store via a live navigation system.